 If the request isn’t granted after the 15 days, a refund of the filing fee will be made.
 In a situation where the application requires the submission of additional evidence or a response to a notice of intent is denied, the USCIS will notify the petitioner.
 In this case, a new 15 calendar day period will begin once the USCIS receives a complete response to the request for evidence.

 Who is Eligible to File for the H-1B Premium Processing Service?

 The H-1B premium processing service is filed by an employer on behalf of an alien visa beneficiary.
-The exception you are filing applying for an H-1B visa as an entrepreneur, in which you will set up your own company with a board of directors or CEO and then have the company sponsor your H-1B petition.
+The exception is if you are applying for an H-1B visa as an entrepreneur, in which you will set up your own company with a board of directors or CEO and then have the company sponsor your H-1B petition.
 In all other cases, only your employer can file.
-The USCIS also allows the attorney or representative who has filed a G-28 notice of appearance on behalf of the employer to request for this service.
+The USCIS also allows the attorney or representative who has filed a G-28 notice of appearance on behalf of the employer to request this service.

 Due to the annual numerical restrictions on the H-1B visa, it is recommended that the petitioner verify whether a cap applied to the chosen category has been met before filing for premium processing.
 This is because filing a premium processing application does not excuse beneficiaries from the cap.

 Keep this in mind, because if your petition is subjected to the H-1B cap, you will be restricted to certain dates for filing.
 You will only be able to file during the first week of April and will only be able to obtain your H-1B on October 1st.
 This means that you will need to wait through this six-month period even if you use premium processing to expedite your petition’s processing time.